gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 But so is the detector.
 And the wire carrying the signal.
 And the neurons in your brain processing the result.

-Von Neumann showed you can place the "Heisenberg cut" — the boundary where collapse occurs — anywhere in this chain without changing the predictions.
+Von Neumann showed you can place the "Heisenberg cut" (the boundary where collapse occurs) anywhere in this chain without changing the predictions.

 But the cut has to be *somewhere.*